White Willow Bark

 Allergic reactions in people with aspirin or salicylate sensitivity, which can be severe.

-Reye syndrome risk: must NOT be given to children or teens with viral illness.
+Reye syndrome risk: must not be given to children or teens with viral illness.

 Asthma exacerbation in salicylate-sensitive individuals.